moclojer/mockingbird/README.md

 # Overview

 Mockingbird offers a set of reusable components and utilities that increases speed and beauty on your UI development.
-By integrating Tailwind, Helix and ReFx, Mockingbird combines functional programming, a powerful component model together creating a fast and lightweight design system.
-This allows your team (or simply yourself) to focus on building robust, reactive interfaces without getting bogged down in styling and local state management concerns.
+By integrating Tailwind, Helix and ReFx, Mockingbird combines functional programming and a powerful component model in order to create a fast and lightweight design system.
+This allows your team to focus on building robust, reactive interfaces without getting bogged down in styling and local state management concerns.

 # Getting Started